Are you wondering if you can really fit fruit trees or berry bushes in your tiny yard?

 What type of areas do you have to work with?

-Do you have a 2-3 feet wide strip along a house, driveway, or fence?
+Do you have a 2-3-foot wide strip along a house, driveway, or fence?
 You can espalier fruit trees (prune in a flat plane on a trellis) and produce a lot of fruit within that narrow area.
-I’m estimating you could harvest 60-100 apples or pears or more from an 8 foot long section, 4-6 feet high.
+I’m estimating you could harvest 60-100 apples or pears or more from an 8-foot long section, 4-6 feet high.
 I’ve harvested a total of 60 apples from three young 4-year-old miniature apple trees growing together within that size area.
 A good-size espalier tree should produce much more.
-You can also grow vines on trellises along narrow strips.
+You can also grow vines on trellises along narrow strips – including grapes and kiwis.

-Do you have one or more small 4 foot wide spots?
+Do you have one or more small 4-foot wide spots?
 You can fit blueberry bushes or miniature apple trees in that small area, and harvest 4-6 quarts of berries or 20-25 apples.
-You could even grow a grapevine on a 4′ wide trellis and harvest about 8-16 bunches of grapes, or grow espalier fruit trees.
+You could even grow a grapevine on a 4-foot wide trellis and harvest about 8-16 bunches of grapes, or grow espalier fruit trees.

 It’s possible to prune some plants, such as gooseberries, to fit within a tiny 2′ x 2′ area.